Installation

 1. Download and Install the SDK

 Section titled “1.
-Download and Install the SDK”macOS (Apple Silicon)
+Download and Install the SDK”The examples below download Community Edition from the public

-shasum -a 256 -c nxuskit-sdk-*-macos-arm64.tar.gz.sha256tar xzf nxuskit-sdk-*-macos-arm64.tar.gzxattr -dr com.apple.quarantine nxuskit-sdk-*/The xattr step removes the Gatekeeper quarantine flag that macOS applies to
+shasum -a 256 -c nxuskit-sdk-*-oss-macos-arm64.tar.gz.sha256tar xzf nxuskit-sdk-*-oss-macos-arm64.tar.gzxattr -dr com.apple.quarantine nxuskit-sdk-*/The xattr step removes the Gatekeeper quarantine flag that macOS applies to

 downloaded files.
 Without it you’ll get “can’t be opened because Apple cannot